 With interactive exhibits, a planetarium, research project stations, and more, the whole family can be hands on and learn something here.
 Can’t make it to the museum, or want more time to explore?
 Check out the museum’s virtual exhibits from home!

 KELSEY MUSEUM OF ARCHAEOLOGY

 Also located on the University of Michigan campus, the Kelsey Museum of Archaeology digs deep into archaeological research and findings.

 With a collection of more than 100,000 artifacts and annual special exhibitions, visitors can learn more about everything from Egyptian mummies to Greek pottery, Roman sculptures, and more.

-This more than one hundred year old performance venue is famous for its outstanding acoustics.
+This more than 100-year-old performance venue is famous for its outstanding acoustics.
 Not only is Hill Auditorium an auditory treat, but it is a visual sight to behold as well with its impressive architecture.

 As the largest performance space on the University of Michigan campus, there are often events taking place here that are well worth the price of a ticket for those who enjoy bringing a little culture into their life.

 ANN ARBOR HANDS-ON MUSEUM

 The Ann Arbor Hands-On Museum is a family-friendly museum located near downtown Ann Arbor, and it’s a favorite for both the young and the young at heart.
 With a heavy emphasis on bringing STEM (science, technology, engineering, and math) to life, this appropriately named hands-on museum fosters creativity at every corner.